bruhmastir/library/docs/aerodrome/muscat/gmc.md

     **Pilot**: "Long pushback approved, facing East on T to finish abeam stand 305, OMA849."

 ### 3.2.3 Simultaneous pushback operations
-Simultaneous pushbacks may be permitted from adjacent stands provided aircraft are instructed to manoeuver in accordance with 3.2.2 such that on completion of both aircraft’s pushback operation, they will be separated on the taxiway by two aircraft stands.
+Simultaneous pushbacks may be permitted from adjacent stands provided aircraft are instructed to manoeuver in accordance with 3.2.2 such that on completion of both aircraft’s pushback operation, they will be separated on the Taxiway by two aircraft stands.

 ### 3.2.4 Pushback direction